-In March 2021, the sponsor acquired 8,625,000 founder shares (the "Founder Shares") for an aggregate purchase price of \$25,000, consisting of 8,625,000 Class B founder shares.
+In March 2021, the sponsor acquired 8,625,000 founder shares (the "Founder Shares") for an aggregate purchase price of \$25,000, consisting of 8,625,000 Class B founder shares (excludes an aggregate of up to 1,125,000 Class B ordinary shares subject to forfeiture if the over-allotment option is not exercised in full or in part by the underwriters).
 Prior to the initial investment in the company of \$25,000 by our sponsor, we had no assets, tangible or intangible.
 The per share purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the aggregate number of founder shares issued.